Drimiteros/Da-Deep-Search/README.md

 # Da-Deep-Search 🔎

 ### **Overview 🎯**
-Da Deep Search allows you to locate even the deepest files in your PC.
-It's meant to be a better, faster alternative to Windows Search without giving you annoying web results.
+Da Deep Search is a minimal, high performance file exploration tool designed for fast file discovery on your PC.
+It's a better alternative to the default Windows Search!
+It offers quick access to files and provides detailed information such as file name, size, path, and more.

 `Example of the app in action`